datagrok-ai/public/help/develop/how-to/show-formula-lines.md

 There is a more convenient ways to create lines:

-- method `dataframe.meta.addFormulaLine()` - for creating and saving a line in a dataframe
+- method `dataframe.meta.formulaLines.addLine()` - for creating and saving a line in a dataframe
-- method `viewer.meta.addFormulaLine()` - for creating and saving a line in a viewer
+- method `viewer.meta.formulaLines.addLine()` - for creating and saving a line in a viewer

-To completely remove lines from dataframe or viewer use methods `dataframe.meta.removeFormulaLines()` or `viewer.meta.removeFormulaLines()`.
-Calling these methods without parameters will delete all lines from the storage.
+To completely remove lines from dataframe or viewer use method `dataframe.meta.formulaLines.clear()` or `viewer.meta.formulaLines.clear()`.
-You can also remove only specific lines by listing their IDs, for
-example: `viewer.meta.removeFormulaLines('123', 'abc')`.
-If a complete removal is not necessary, then you can simply hide the unnecessary line using the `visible` attribute.

 Lines saved in the dataframe will be displayed on all viewers in the same way.
 Lines saved in the viewer are displayed only in this viewer and do not affect other viewers.